Tools of the Trade

 Almost everyone I know who looks for odonates wants to take photos of them.
 There are many cameras and lenses that take excellent odonate photos.
 The best cameras for taking photos of wild odonates are those with long telephoto lenses.
 Insect photography is often associated with short focal length "macro lenses" but these are not a good choice for wary odonates.
 A lens that focuses to 1 inch (a macro lens) is not going to help you with odonate photos.
 You need the magnification that comes from a telephoto lens.
 Close focus is a plus but long focal length is necessary.
 Photographing odonates is more like bird photography than beetle photography.
 Below I discuss how my choice of camera has evolved over the years and make some recommendations.

 I started with "superzoom" cameras, like the Canon SX60, which takes very good photos and is recommended for those wanting something smaller, lighter, less expensive and less complicated.
-The main drawback of these cameras is it can be somewhat challenging to acheive focus compared to more expensive systems.
+The main drawback of these cameras is it can be somewhat challenging to achieve focus compared to more expensive systems.

-Most of the photographs on this site were taken with Canon DSLRs.
+Many of the older photographs on this site were taken with Canon DSLRs.
 The speed, control and image quality of a DSLR is hard to beat (but see below).
 My most recent DSLR equipment consists of a Canon 7D mk II, a Canon 1.4X mk III teleconverter and a Canon 100-400 mk II lens.
 This incredible setup gives you the equivalent of a 900 mm f/8 lens that focuses to 3 ft!
 See the image of the Blue-fronted Dancer below which is nearly full frame.
 Click on the image to view it full screen.
 If you can handle the weight (I no longer can), I still highly recommend this kit as probably the ultimate odonate photography system.

-Recently I have switched to using a micro 4/3rds camera, the Panasonic G9.
+A couple of years ago, I switched to using a micro 4/3rds camera, the Panasonic G9.
 The camera/lens combination I am now using very nearly matches the specifications of the Canon 7D mk II set up above with one huge advantage - weight!
 The Canon 7D mk II combination above weighs 6 pounds.
 Thats a lot of weight on my old shoulders.
 My new Panasonic G9 kit weighs exactly half that - 3 pounds!
 It feels almost weightless on my shoulders.
 The kit I am currently using consists of the Panasonic G9, the Panasonic DMW-TC20 2X teleconverter and the Panasonic-Leica 50-200 mm f/4 lens.
 This gives me an f/8 telephoto lens with 800 mm of equivalent focal length that focuses even closer that the Canon (30 inches vs. 36 inches).
-At first, I was a little leary of the impact of the 2X teleconverter on image quality.
+At first, I was a little leery of the impact of the 2X teleconverter on image quality.
 I could have avoided this by using the Panasonic 100-400 mm lens but it only focuses to 54 inches.
 Luckily, the image quality of the Leica optics in this combination with the 2X TC turned out to be superb, easily the equal of the Canon.
 Autofocus is more accurate and the camera has automatic focus stacking which I am still experimenting with.
 The only real drawback is the "electronic, non-linear" manual focus which seems useless or at least incomprehensible to me.
 The more accurate autofocus compensates for this.
-I highly recommend this kit and the Familiar Bluet below illustrates the image quality possible.
+I highly recommend this kit and the Halloween Pennant below illustrates the image quality possible.
 Click on the image to view it full screen.

 A great feature of the Canon 7D mk II is that takes photos at 10 frames per second.
 How could this be important for odes?
 It is important because it allows me to use a technique called "focus stacking".

-To use this techique in the field, I take a burst of images while focusing manually through the subject.
+To use this technique in the field, I take a burst of images while focusing manually through the subject.
 I drive my friends crazy because I sound like a machine gun in the field firing off at 10 fps constantly.
 However, I get a series of images that I later combine manually into one image with great depth of field.
 Many of the images on this site are actually composites of 4-11 images taken this way.
 It is especially important for odes when the subject is at an angle and you want to get both the head and the appendages in focus.
 For example, the image of the Blue-faced Meadowhawk below is actually a mosaic of 4 images.
 Click on the image to view it full screen.

 As mentioned above, I no longer use Canon DSLRs.
 I have switched to the Panasonic G9.
 The lenses on this camera do not manually focus like a Canon lens, so they cannot be used in the technique above.
 The smaller sensor on the G9 gives it somewhat more depth of field than the Canon, so there is less need for focus stacking, but it is still hard to get an entire dragon in focus.
 Fortunately, the G9 has an automatic focus stacking feature (it actually has two ways to to this, but the one called Focus Bracketing is the way to go).
 I have only used it a few times, but it seems to work reasonably well on a very still subject.
 I am looking forward to continuing to experiment with it.
 Note that the Olympus OM-D EM1 mk II mentioned above also has automatic focus stacking, but, unlike the Panasonic, it cannot produce RAW images with this function, which to me is a big drawback.